My Sinus Story

 - Bloody phlegm - this is a serious sign that there is something definitely wrong, like TB, etc. Please, go see your doctor

-Smoking, alcohol, caffeine and phlegm
+Smoking, caffeine and phlegm

-Phlegm is part of the mechanism the body has to expel things like tar, resins, infections, germs, etc. Smoking affects the cleaning action of the tiny hairlike cilia lining the lungs and other respiratory organs--it paralyzes them--thus preventing germs, etc., from being swept out.
+Phlegm is part of the mechanism the body has to expel things like tar, resins, infections, germs, etc. Smoking affects the cleaning action of the tiny hairlike cilia lining the lungs, nasal cavity and other respiratory organs--it paralyzes them--thus preventing germs, etc., from being swept out.
 Again, if I smoked I would quit.
-Alcohol, on the other hand, dries out the membranes in the sinus cavities and other areas of the respiratory system.
-These membranes must be kept moist at all times if disease is to be avoided.
-Phlegm comes in to carry out this protective function negated by alcohol damage to those membranes.
-This explains why heavy alcohol users and smokers have chronic phlegm problems.
 Caffeine--coffee, tea, cola soft drinks--have the same drying effect.
 What we eat and drink does matter.

 Candida albicans and phlegm